Banco de España Blog

 Sandbox: the testing environment for financial innovation

-Concepción Fernández Zamanillo , Carolina Toloba Gómez
+Concepción Fernández Zamanillo and Carolina Toloba Gómez

 To help the financial sector go digital, regulators have set up testing environments or sandboxes for innovative technological solutions.
 A sandbox allows supervisors and project promoters to work together in a controlled setting, where both can learn and gain significant benefits.